tgravescs/spark/docs/configuration.md

   </td>
 </tr>
 <tr>
- <td><code>spark.executor.resource.gpu.count</code></td>
+ <td><code>spark.executor.resource.{resourceType}.count</code></td>
   <td>0</td>
   <td>
-        The number of gpus to use on each executor.
+        The number of a particular resource type to use on each executor.
   </td>
 </tr>
 <tr>
- <td><code>spark.executor.resource.gpu.discoveryScript</code></td>
+ <td><code>spark.executor.resource.{resourceType}.discoveryScript</code></td>
   <td>None</td>
   <td>
-    The script the executor should run to discover GPU's.
-This should return a comma separated list of GPU index's for the task to use.
+    The script the executor should run to discover a particular resource type.
+This should return a comma-separated list of GPU index's for the task to use.
   </td>
 </tr>